nielsonm/pnwds/2012_sea/one/commerce_session.md

 ##How to customize it.

 Customizing your commerce install can take many forms, such as:
-  Adding your own payment method.
+  Adding your own payment method, adding steps to the checkout, or custom shipping method.

-  Adding steps to the checkout.
+  Most of these require custom code or rules which can be exported via features.

 !SLIDE incremental smbullets  transition=cover
 ##Setting up a store.